 4. Halloween Cookie or Cake-Pop Decorating

 Break party guests into teams of two to four.
 Give each team a list of Halloween-themed items to find, either throughout your house or in the neighborhood.
 The list can include items such as pumpkins, spiderwebs, skeletons, and more.
 Make the game more interactive by requiring the kids to take photos of each item.
 The first team to cross off all the items on the list, or to take photos of or with the items, wins!
+For more Halloween scavenger hunt ideas, check out our list of the best ones for kids of all ages.

 6. Eyeball Pong